-The laser marking process for hallmarks
+What is the laser marking process for hallmarks?

 The marking is typically a 2 pass process where the main mark is made using low speed (400mm/s) with high pulse energy (0.8-1mJ at low rep rate (20kHz).
 The mark is then subsequently cleaned by a faster (4000m/s) higher frequency (100kHz) lower pulse energy (<0.2mJ) cleaning pass to remove debris and discolouration.

-Benefits of using a fiber laser
+What are the Benefits of using a fiber laser?

 There are numerous benefits of using a fiber laser for hallmarking.
 The process is entirely contact-free, which is safer for the user and reduces the risk of contamination.
 None of the surrounding material is removed, which is important with the valuable material, which is being hallmarked (e.g. gold, silver, platinum).

 Additionally, hallmarks made are 100% precise and accurate, which is especially important when applying a mark as important as a hallmark.

 Read other content from SPI Lasers related to this article:

 - How can fiber lasers be used to colour mark jewellery?

 Contacting SPI Lasers to discuss hallmarking and the jewellery industry